Project Length Custom Length

 Is a trade name for a particular form of clinochlore, a member of the Chlorite group.
 It comes from the Korshunovskaia mine situated not far from Baikal Lake in Eastern Siberia, Russia.
 It was found and described by the famous Russian mineralogist Nikolai Koksharov (1818 – 1892).
 Seraphinite is generally dark green to grey in color, has chatoyancy, and its hardness is 2 to 2.5 on Mohs’ Scale.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Seraphinite
+Bead Glossary Gemstones Seraphinite

 SERPENTINE